pretix/pretix-docs/docs/topics/taxes.md

 pretix gives you the tools you need to calculate the appropriate tax for each sale.
 You can set up a tax rule for each relevant tax rate, and then assign that tax rule to each individual product.

-You have to define at least one tax rule before you can create products for sale in your shop.
+You have to define at least one tax rule before you can create products to be sold in your shop.
+Even if you all products in your shop are free, you still have to create a 0.00% tax rule.
+You are prompted to create one simple tax rule during event creation.
+This might already be enough for the most simple use cases.
-This article tells you how to create both basic and more advanced tax rules and how to apply them to your products.
+This article tells you how to create more than one tax rule, how to configure complex custom tax rules, and how to assign them to products.

-It will not tell you what taxes are appropriate for your individual situation.
+This article does **not** tell you what taxes are appropriate for your individual situation.
 This depends on your local legislation, the type of your business, and a number of other factors.
 The pretix documentation does not contain any information on the appropriate tax rates for your situation.
 Please speak to a professional tax consultant before setting tax rates in your shop.